Gorilla Mode Pre-Workout is the latest in a long line of outrageous products from the folks at Gorilla Mind headquarters.

 The side effects are relatively small for a pre-workout supplement.
 As there is no beta-alanine, you won’t experience the “beta-alanine tingles” in your hands.

 175mg of caffeine is not enough for you to see any negative side effects unless you happen to have a low tolerance.
+If you are looking to avoid caffeine, you’d be better off looking at a caffeine-free pre-workout.

 Make sure that you drink a lot of water during your workout, as creatine can dehydrate you, but the pre-workout is usually mixed with a lot of water anyway, so this shouldn’t be a big deal.